marisukukise/japReader/README.md

 5. Click `Rename`
 6. Rename it to `japReader1.1`
 7. You should now have the deck and note type renamed.
-8. Now open `japReader 1.3.1.apkg` which is provided in this folder.
+8. Now open `japReader.apkg` which is provided in this folder.
 9. You should now have two decks, `japReader` and `japReader1.1`
 10. Click `Browse`
 11. Select `japReader1.1`